-The disconnect between employers and the unemployed goes beyond lack of the needed skill sets.
-According to the NFIB Small Business Survey, CEOs have adopted the mind-set that there are not many good workers left to choose from.
+The disconnect between employers and the unemployed go beyond the lack of the needed skill sets.
+According to the NFIB Small Business Survey, CEOs have adopted the mindset that there are not many good workers left to choose from.
 Their life skills, not their lack of skill sets, are negatively impacting their ability to be employed.
 Too many workers these days show up drunk or high on drugs, managers say.
 Or they refuse to work late or on weekends.
 Unlike previous generations, workers are not willing to pay their dues, so to speak.

 The supply of workers between the ages of 25 and 54 stunted.
-In this age bracket 18 percent of workers are not gainfully employed.
+In this age bracket, 18 percent of workers are not gainfully employed.
 When one out of five workers in this prime age category are opting out of the workforce, essentially 2.5 million people that would have been working in the 1990s are no longer available to employers, according to the Lindsay Group in Virginia.